scantist/user-docs/docs/en-US/SCA/index.md

 ### Policy Rule

-SCA allows you to define custom policies that align with your organization’s specific requirements.
+SCA allows you to define custom policies that align with your organization's specific requirements.
 These policies may cover areas such as security, code quality, vulnerability management, or any other relevant guidelines.
-The engine scans your application’s components against these policies, highlighting any violation and generating comprehensive reports to assist with remediation.
+The engine scans your application's components against these policies, highlighting any violation and generating comprehensive reports to assist with remediation.

 - Create Compliance Policies
 - SCA Compliance Results